solidoss/solidframe/tutorials/mprpc_echo_relay/README.md

 ## Next

 Well, this is the last tutorial for now.
-If solid_frame_mpipc library or solid_frame has captured your attention, start using it and/or give feedback.
+If solid_frame_mprpc library or solid_frame has captured your attention, start using it and/or give feedback.